Developing an e-Portfolio

 - Understand the criteria for evaluation.
 Be sure that you understand the standard established to determine whether your e-Portfolio, as a final product, meets its intended purpose.
 You need to understand the principles on which your e-Portfolio will be judged so that you can select work samples that meet the evaluation criteria.
 Follow the guidelines for the organization and presentation of the e-Portfolio, be concise, and consult with your e-Portfolio advisor.
 See Competency Statement Rubrics (what specifically needs to be addressed for an ACCEPTABLE or SATISFACTORY statement of competency).

 - Closely read and think carefully about each competency (see Statement of Core Competencies).
 Consider carefully what each part of a multi-part competency might mean.
-What does this competency mean to you?
 Do you understand and can you explain its importance within the field of librarianship and information science?

 - Think about the organization and presentation of your e-Portfolio.
 Review the Canvas e-Portfolio tutorials.
 If not using Canvas and the required template for your e-Portfolio, make sure to discuss your alternative with your e-Portfolio advisor and obtain approval.

 Collect evidence of your achievements for potential inclusion in your e-Portfolio and add them to your Canvas e-Portfolio Artifacts section.
 At this point, do not worry about making final decisions; this stage is like brainstorming—just collect as much material which might be relevant as you can.
 Essays, projects, any of your assignments, special projects completed at your workplace, or evidence (work produced) of knowledge acquired as a result of attending a conference or workshop in your area of study may be appropriate for consideration at this stage.
+Work products should not be more than two years old.
 At some point you may need to apply some of your knowledge and develop a new product to demonstrate mastery.
 Remember that evidence of competency and proficiency need not be limited solely to work done in this program.
 The issue is evidence of competence, not how or where you developed it.
 Simple completion of a course or regurgitation of information does not constitute evidence of mastery.

 It is important to have as much evidence as possible before you as you begin the selection process so that you can be certain of choosing the work that best demonstrates your achievements.
 This is the work you want in your e-Portfolio.
 The e-Portfolio is not simply an amalgam of everything that you have done but a carefully selected collection or synthesis of your evidence.